GBOML/GBOML/docs/source/nodes.rst

 =========

 Variables are declared with one of the two keywords :math:`\texttt{internal}` and :math:`\texttt{external}`.
 While :math:`\texttt{internal}` variables are meant to model the internal state of a node, :math:`\texttt{external}` variables are meant to model the interaction between different nodes.
-That is, the coupling between nodes is modeled by imposing constraints on their :math:`\texttt{external}` variables (which is further discussed when introducing :math:`\texttt{\#HYPEREDGE}` blocks).
+That is, the coupling between nodes is modeled by imposing constraints on their :math:`\texttt{external}` variables (which is further discussed when introducing ``#HYPEREDGE`` blocks).
 In addition, variables can represent either a scalar or a vector.
 The syntax for declaring variables in GBOML is as follows:

 .. code-block:: c